cmoorad/mostlyrocks/_posts/recipes/2024-01-06-milk-bread.md

 ## Instructions
 1. **Make the tangzhong:**
     Whisk tangzhong ingredients in a small saucepan or skillet.
 Cook over low heat, stirring constantly, until thick like pudding (about 2 minutes).
-Scrape into stand mixer bowl and let cool (you can throw it in the freezer for 10 min to speed up).
+Scrape into stand mixer bowl and  cool completely (you can throw it in the freezer for 10 min if in a hurry).

 2. **Make the dough:**
     Add all ingredients (except butter) to the bowl.
 Mix on low until combined, then up to 2nd speed for 12 minutes.
-Add the butter and continue mixing for another 12 minutes, until smooth dough forms (do window pane test), scraping down walls of bowl as needed.
+Add the butter one tbsp at a time and continue mixing for another 12 minutes, until smooth dough forms (do window pane test), scraping down walls of bowl as needed.

 3. **First rise:**
     After the dough has enough structure to pass window pane test, take it out, fold it into a tight ball, and place back in bowl seam-down.
 Cover the bowl and rest dough at room temp for 30 minutes and then place in the fridge overnight.
 If baking same-day, let rise for 1.5 hours or until doubled (can take up to 4 hours!).

 4. **Shape:**
     Butter a 9-10” pan.
-Deflate dough and cut into 10 pieces, rolling each into a tight ball and place into pan, cover and let rise for 2 hours (or until doubled, do "poke" proof test).
+Deflate dough and cut into 10 even pieces, rolling each into a tight ball (use the counter to create surface tension).
+Place all the balls into buttered pan, cover and let rise for 2 hours (or until doubled, do "poke" proof test).

-6. **Egg wash & bake:**
+5. **Egg wash & bake:**
     Preheat oven to 350ºF.
 Beat 1 egg and brush rolls or loaves.
 Bake 25–30 min until golden and 190ºF inside.

-7. **Optional garlic-dill finish:**
+6. **Optional garlic-dill finish:**
     Melt 2 Tbsp butter with garlic, garlic powder, and salt.
 Remove from heat, stir in dill, and brush over rolls while warm.